nikakogho/KIU_SMART_MEETING_ASSISTANT/README.md

 * **Meeting Summaries**: Generates concise summaries that highlight the key discussion points and outcomes.
 * **Action Item Extraction**: Identifies and extracts actionable tasks, and assigns ownership of those tasks to the responsible individuals.
-* **Calendar and Task Integration (Bonus)**: Connects with calendar and task management APIs to automatically create events and to-do items from the meeting's content.

 ### 🔍 3.
 Semantic Search with Embeddings API

 * **Knowledge Base Creation**: Develops a searchable repository of information from all processed meetings.
-* **Similarity-Based Recommendations**: Suggests relevant past meetings or documents based on the content of the current meeting.
+* **Similarity-Based Recommendations**: Suggests relevant past meetings or documents based on the user query.

 ### 🎨 4.
 Visual Concept Synthesis with DALL-E 3

 * **Visual Summaries**: Creates engaging visual representations of meeting outcomes for stakeholders who were not in attendance.
-* **Automated Presentation Assets**: Generates images and diagrams that can be used in follow-up presentations and reports.

 ---

 ## 🚀 Advanced Features

-* **Real-Time Processing**: Live meeting transcription and analysis using WebSocket technology.
 * **Predictive Analytics**: Predicts the effectiveness of a meeting based on various data points.

 ---